weyoss/redis-smq/docs/queues.md

 );
 ```

-See [Queue.save()](api/classes/Queue.md#save) for more details.
+For additional details, please refer to the [Queue.save()](api/classes/Queue.md#save) documentation.

 ## FIFO (First In, First Out) Queues

 ![RedisSMQ FIFO Queuing](redis-smq-fifo-queuing.png)

-In a FIFO queue the first published messages are delivered first and the last published messages are delivered last.
+In a FIFO queue, messages are processed in the order they are received: the first published messages are delivered
+first, followed by later entries.

 ```javascript
 const { Queue, EQueueType, EQueueDeliveryModel } = require('redis-smq');